-- 1. Set the public hearing for March 23, 2021 to adopt the 2020 edition of the National Electrical Code (NEC) with two State of Iowa amendments (which expire on January 1, 2022) and one local amendment (Currently described in Section 5.205(1) of the Ames Municipal Code). - 2.
+- 1. Adopt on first reading the 2020 edition of the National Electrical Code (NEC) with two State of Iowa amendments (which expire on January 1, 2022) and one local amendment (Currently described in Section 5.205(1) of the Ames Municipal Code). - 2.
 Direct staff to work with the Building Board of Appeals to develop further local amendments to the recommended codes.